IMG_0726.JPG

 • Do you have close neighbours who will object to barking?

-• Do you have adequate space to maintain a large working breed; space which will allow him plenty of exercise?
+• Do you have adequate space or time to maintain a large working breed; space/time which will allow him plenty of exercise, mental and physical?

 • Do you have the financial means to provide quality veterinary care, pet insurance and to feed your Anatolian Shepherd Dog a good quality diet to keep him in tip top condition?